 If you are interested in vegan sunscreens, you will need to ensure that they have a label on there that says something like 'No Animal Testing'.
 Also, it shouldn't include any animal products, like gelatin, or animal fats.

-The final kind of sunscreen that's pretty popular in the market is organic sunscreens.
-Essentially, organic sunscreens would use only 'organic' or 'carbon-based chemicals' in their ingredient list.
+The final type of sunscreen that's pretty popular in the market is organic sunscreens.
+Essentially, they would use only 'organic' or 'carbon-based chemicals' in their ingredient list.

 It could have ingredients like oxybenzone, avobenzone, and octinoxate, which are all carbon-based, but not ingredients like zinc and titanium, because they are inorganic or not carbon-based.